2 Night Breaks In Scotland

 Hiking & Biking

 If you love the outdoors, an adventurous 2 night break in Scotland, hiking and biking could be just for you.
 There are plenty of lakes and mountains to explore in Scotland, so for a quick weekend away, it could be perfect.
-Try a castle hotel in the middle of nowhere or keep it cheap and try a campsite or caravan park.
+Try a castle hotel in the Scottish Highlands or keep it cheap and try a campsite or caravan park.

 Of course, you might be wanting to explore the city, which is why a 2 night city break in Scotland could be best.
 If you've never been, Edinburgh is a great place to start (you'll know you're in Scotland when you arrive).
 For somewhere a little different, you could try one of Scotland's other cities, like Dundee or Aberdeen.
 There are plenty of hotel and accommodation options from youth hostels and cheap chain hotels like Travelodge and Premier Inn, to five-star luxury hotels like the Waldorf Astoria in Edinburgh or the Kimpton Blythswood Square in Glasgow.